HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 as a general script language.

-For example, you can re-write the above HVML program to print some lines on your terminal instead of generating a HTML docuement:
+For example, you can re-write the above HVML program to print some lines on your terminal instead of generating an HTML docuement:

 ```hvml
 <!DOCTYPE hvml>